SumiSastri/dev-blogs/docs/auth/authentication-vs-authorisation.md

 - Understanding a user may have multiple roles and storing the data in a variety of directories with the right access level for each role - eg: a super-admin may have all the rights of a reader, admin plus certain rights as a super-admin and have a presence in each of the directories
 - setting levels of access - superusers vs. reader-bronze and the whole spectrum inbetween
 - establishing authorisation rights - what can each of these users do once they have access, and what internal APIs can they access
+- prevent credential sharing - a person sharing emails and passwords for other people to use
+- restricting access is the flip side of granting access, authorisation must also allow the revoking of access